splitgraph/sgr/engine/README.md

     - 5432:5432
   environment:
     - POSTGRES_PASSWORD=supersecure
+    - SG_CONFIG_FILE=/.sgconfig
+  volumes:
+    - $HOME/.splitgraph/.sgconfig:/.sgconfig
 ```

 And then simply run `docker-compose up -d engine`

+Note that if you're logged into Splitgraph Cloud, you will need to manually **bind mount your `.sgconfig` file** into the engine so that it knows how to authenticate with data.splitgraph.com.
+This is done automatically with the [`sgr engine`](https://www.splitgraph.com/docs/sgr/engine-management/engine-add) wrapper.
+More information [in the documentation](https://www.splitgraph.com/docs/configuration/introduction#in-engine-configuration).

 **Important**:  Make sure that your
 [splitgraph client](https://www.github.com/splitgraph/splitgraph) is configured